Why?

 Grandfather or uncle test (Y-chromosomal = male inheritance),

-grandmother test (X-chromosomal inheritance), sibling analyses (X-chromosomal between alleged sisters, Y-chromosomal between alleged brothers).
+Sibling analyses (X-chromosomal between alleged sisters, Y-chromosomal between alleged brothers).